 This fascinating architecture book provides a comprehensive perspective of traditional Japanese architecture, relating the historical development and context of buildings and the Japanese garden while examining the stories of the individual architectural elements, from foundation to roof.

-About the Author: Mira Locher, FAIA, is an architect and professor who works in both the US and Japan.
-Born in Pennsylvania, she studied architecture and urbanism at Smith College and received her Master of Architecture degree from the University of Pennsylvania.
-She worked for Team Zoo Atelier Mobile in Japan for seven years before setting up an architectural practice in the US in partnership with Takayuki Murakami.
-See their website at www.kajikaarchitecture.com.
-Mira Locher is an Associate Professor in the College of Architecture and Planning at the University of Utah.
-Her research focuses on traditional and contemporary Japanese design, and she is the author of Super Potato Design: The Complete Works of Takashi Sugimoto and Zen Gardens: The Complete Works of Shunmyo Masuno.
+About the Author: Mira Locher is an architect and professor who works in the U.S. and Japan.
+She studied at Smith College before receiving her Master of Architecture degree from the University of Pennsylvania.
+After working for Team Zoo Atelier Mobile in Japan for seven years, she set up an architectural practice in the U.S. with Takayuki Murakami.
+Mira Locher is Dean of the Faculty of Architecture at the University of Manitoba (Canada).
+She is the author of Super Potato Design, Zen Gardens and Zen Garden Design.

 Ben Simmons grew up in Columbus, Georgia.
 He studied photography and psychology in Upstate New York before completing a Master of Fine Arts in photography and art history at the University of Florida.
 Simmons taught photography at Penland School of Crafts in North Carolina before relocating to Japan.
 Ben Simmons Photography Inc. is based on the Miura Peninsula seacoast at Sagami Bay, just south of Tokyo.
 Ben specializes in photoessays and book projects.
 Recent books include Tokyo Desire; Hong Kong: The City of Dreams; Thailand: 9 Days in the Kingdom; Platinum Images of Thai Buddhism, Tokyo Megacity and Kyoto: City of Zen.
 Visit his website at www.bensimmonsphoto.com.